chaoss/wg-evolution/metrics/Issues_Closed.md

     Of course, this metric is not the only one that should be used to track volume of coding activity.

 ## Filters and Visualizations

 ### Filters

-Usual filters and bucketing are:

 * By actors (submitter, commenter, closer).
 Requires actor merging (merging ids corresponding to the same author).
 * By groups of actors (employer, gender... for each of the actors).
 Requires actor grouping, and likely, actor merging.

 ### Visualizations

-Some useful visualizations are:

 * Count per month over time
 * Count per group over time